-Monitor Flicker Test: Check Your Screen for PWM Flicker
+Monitor Flicker Test: Check Any Screen for PWM and Other Flicker

 If your eyes ache or your head pounds after screen time, your display's backlight may be pulsing hundreds of times per second.
-This page shows you how to test any monitor, laptop, or phone for that pulsing (PWM flicker) at home, no lab gear required.
+This page gives you five ways to test any monitor, laptop, or phone for flicker at home, no lab gear required, and shows you how to tell backlight pulsing apart from the other things that make a screen flicker.

 The short version.
 The one home test that actually works is your phone's slow-motion camera.
 Lower the screen to about 20% brightness, film it in slow motion, and look for rolling dark bands.
 Bands mean the light output is flickering, most often PWM.
 Confirm your exact model against lab measurements.
-Everything else on this page is a supporting check or a way to confirm the numbers.
+Everything else on this page is a supporting check, a way to read the numbers, or a way to rule out the causes that are not PWM at all.

 A camera's sensor scans line by line, much faster than your eye refreshes.
 When a backlight pulses on and off, the camera captures the on and off moments as bright and dark stripes.
 Your eye smooths those out.
 The camera does not.
 That is why this is the definitive home test.